 But the changes that had brought this new elite to power were an extremely hot potato.
 In effect, they meant that the age-old forms of control were less and less useful.
 The idea that God was underpinning the elite had been well and truly scuppered.
 If God existed at all, he was a personal God, on the side of the ordinary man.

 Not only that, the use of force was becoming more problematic; ‘tyrannical’ government was beginning to cause outrage and snooping by informers and censorship of the press were less and less acceptable.
-Government was now expected to be accountable; advisors became civil servants, with the emphasis on the latter word.
+Government was on the path to becoming accountable; advisers became civil servants, with the emphasis on the latter word.
 Corruption was something to be punished and leaders had to present themselves for inspection and re-election at regular intervals.
 Only with these concessions would governments retain the legitimacy they now needed more than ever.
 They stepped back and then they stepped back again.
 As prosperity increased, the working class also started to gain a voice; the ruling elite could no longer trample on people as and how it wished.

 Of course, in reality the ordinary folk never won completely.
 The elites never really succumbed to ‘democracy’, even in the limited ‘representative’ form we accept as the best available.
 What they did was refine some of the old methods of power retention and re-introduce some lesser-known ones.
 They also stepped a little more into the shadows.
 Again, it would be wrong to think of this as some sort of grand plan – nobody really stopped to think about how to proceed – most things came about more or less naturally with the development of modern society and just needed a little encouragement to ease them on their way.